:: World Tree ::

 The Empress Splendor is the fastest growing hardwood tree in the world.

-And with it, the female-founded company World Tree is going beyond sustainability, and instead playing the game of regeneration.
+And with it, the female-founded company World Tree is going beyond sustainability, instead playing the game of regeneration.

 This spring, the company raised more than $1 million via the crowdfunding site WeFunder.